 If you’ve always been recruited, or jobs just “found” you in the past, you might find things have changed.

-As a result, your CXO job search now looks much different than 10 or even 5 years ago – and putting out a hastily created resume or weak LinkedIn Profile won’t suffice.
+As a result, your CXO job search now looks much different than just 5 years ago – and putting out a hastily created resume, weak LinkedIn Profile, or half-hearted networking effort won’t suffice.

-Read on for the new and upcoming reality of executive job search:
+Take these 5 steps to face (and conquer) the new reality of executive job search:

-1 – Executive resumes now require a thorough exercise in personal branding.
+1 – Undertake a thorough exercise in personal branding for your resume.

 Still adding new jobs to that old resume – pushing down older positions?
 It’s time to upgrade.